Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

 - 20 towers: Taynitskaya, Beklemishevskaya, Annunciation, Vodovzvodnaya, Peter Tower, Borovitskaya, First Nameless, The Second Nameless, Constantine and Helen, Nicholas, Spassky, Corner Arsenal, Nabatnaya, Senate, Middle Arsenal, Armory, Commandant, Trinity, Royal and Kutafiya.

 It’s not that we are lunatics and drop in every single church and cathedral on our Kremlin Tour.
 80% of our tourists are fine with spending an hour or less inside the Kremlin.
-Some of our lovely moments of Red Square and Kremlin tours.

 The Kremlin complex serves as the official residence of the President of the Russian Federation.